-We are responsible for concluding on the appropriateness of the Directors' use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Group's and the Parent Company's ability to continue as a going concern.
+We are responsible for concluding on the appropriateness of the directors' use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the group's and the parent company's ability to continue as a going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify the auditor's opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our report.
-However, future events or conditions may cause the Group or the Parent Company to cease to continue as a going concern.
+However, future events or conditions may cause the group or the parent company to cease to continue as a going concern.

-Our evaluation of the Directors' assessment of the Group's and the Parent Company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the group's and the parent company's ability to continue to adopt the going concern basis of accounting included:

-- obtaining management's monthly forecasts, covenant calculations and sensitivity analysis for the period ending 30 June 2023; - evaluating the key assumptions applied in the forecasts for reasonableness and determining whether they had been applied appropriately; - assessing the reliability of management's forecasting by comparing the accuracy of actual historical financial performance to historic forecast information; - noting that the Group generated £26.6m of cash from operating activities in the year and recorded net funds of £31.9m (£35.7m of cash less £3.8m of bank debt) at 31 December 2021; - evaluating the sensitivity analysis performed on the forecasts by management, including a significant reduction in forecast revenues as the key sensitivity; - evaluating covenant compliance throughout the going concern period in both the base case and sensitised scenarios;
+- Obtaining management's going concern assessment, including monthly forecasts and sensitivity analysis for the period ending 30 June 2024; - Evaluating the key assumptions applied in the forecasts for reasonableness and determining whether they had been applied appropriately; - Assessing the reliability of management's forecasting by comparing the accuracy of actual historical financial performance to historic forecast information; - Noting that the group generated £23.5m of cash from operating activities in the year and recorded net funds of £32.13m (£33.96m of cash less £1.83 million of bank debt) at 31 December 2022; - Evaluating the sensitivity analysis performed on the forecasts by management, including a significant reduction in forecast revenues as the key sensitivity; - Obtaining management's "reverse stress test" analysis to estimate the reduction in revenues, with a cost increase, required to eliminate the headroom in the cash flow forecasts and assessing whether mitigating actions were available, should they be required; - Carrying out our own sensitivity analysis to produce an alternative "reverse stress test", being the reduction in revenue, with reasonable corresponding cost of sales reductions, that eliminates the headroom in the cashflow forecasts; and - Assessing the adequacy of the going concern disclosures included within the Financial Statements by management including within the Report of the Directors, the basis of preparation in note 2 to the financial statements, and the significant judgement disclosure in note 4.